 The Joint Service Housing Advice Office (JSHAO) helps service leavers assess their civilian housing options and provide guides and materials covering all aspects of housing after leaving service.
 If you are thinking about buying, consider doing this well in advance of leaving.

-The Forces Pension Society roadshows provide financial advice at events held at military bases.
 Citizens Advice is a great source of information on all things money no matter if you’re part of the Armed Forces community or not.